How to print on fabric: The right techniques for fabric printing

 Thanks to its texture, it’s also extremely breathable and doesn’t wrinkle.

-Manufacturers print it with acid inks for vivid hues that are colour fast and resistant to both salt and chlorine.
+Manufacturers print it with acid ink for vivid hues that are colour fast and resistant to both salt and chlorine.

-On one of the pages you visit, you’ll find the perfect one to print your design on.
+On one of the pages you visit, you’ll find the perfect one to print your pattern on.

 We’ve taken the time to source the fabric crafts used most in some detail so that you have all the information you need on how T’s, fashion, upholstery and cushions are printed.

-maake uses either the digital pigment or the sublimation process, depending on the fabric.
+maake uses either digital printing on fabric or the sublimation process, depending on the fabric.

-Factory printers use special inks for cotton and linens, and a dyes sublimation printer with thermal paper for polyester and man-made fabrics.
+Factory printers use special inks for cotton and linens, and a dye sublimation printer with thermal paper for polyester and man-made fabrics.

 Printing for fashion requires an intimate knowledge of not only how the fabric looks and feels, but how it performs and drapes for the particular fabric.